hsnvnd/Plant_Lab_Tasks/README.md

 This repository contains research materials related to my M.Sc. thesis:
 **"Effectively Modeling of Singly-Peaked Opponents in Automated Bilateral Negotiations"**

-These studies are part of the broader work:
-**"Towards Digital and Smart Agriculture: Use of Artificial Intelligence and Bioinformatic Approaches to Support the Quality of the Agrifood Chain."**

 ## 📄 Included Papers

 1. **Automated Negotiation Agents in Modeling Single-Peaked Bidders: An Experimental Comparison**